Get your online insurance quote

 What is the cheapest car insurance in Ontario?

-Finding the cheapest car insurance for you (it’s different for everyone) depends on a few key factors.
+Finding the cheapest car insurance in Ontario for you (it’s different for everyone) depends on a few key factors.

 If you drive like Speedy Gonzales and have made claims for several accidents, that will be reflected in your car insurance premium.